-Through the use of this approach, the mass inventories of p,p '-DDE and o,p '-DDE were estimated at 11 and 0.68 kg, respectively, for a total of 52 sampling sites, representing 78.8% of the total sampling area.
-By extending the assumption of continuous DDE concentrations to the entire sampling area (~1,820 km), the corresponding mass inventories were 14 and 0.86 kg, respectively.
-These estimates appear consistent with the previously estimated total dissolved DDT mass of ~0.8 kg in the water column of the PVS (~18 km; Zeng et al. 1999), where water column p,p '-DDE was approximately one order of magnitude higher than the mean values for Santa Monica Bay and the San Pedro Shelf in this study (Table 3).
+Through the use of this approach, the mass inventories of p,p'-DDE and o,p'-DDE were estimated at 11 and 0.68 kg, respectively, for a total of 52 sampling sites, representing 78.8% of the total sampling area.
+By extension of the assumption of continuous DDE concentrations to the entire sampling area (~1820 km2), the corresponding mass inventories were 14 and 0.86 kg, respectively.
+These estimates appear consistent with the previously estimated total dissolved DDT mass of ~0.8 kg in the water column of the PVS (~18 km2) (5), where water column p,p'-DDE was about an order of magnitude higher than the mean values for Santa Monica Bay and the San Pedro Shelf in this study (Table 3).

-To extend these estimates to the entire SCB, concentrations representing bight-wide averages for p,p'and o,p'-DDE were assumed to be 0.005 and 0.0003 ng/L, respectively.
-These were considered reasonable based on interpolation of the measured concentration data (Tables 1 and 2) and the background concentration of p,p'-DDE of 0.0008 ng/L for the North Pacific (Iwata et al. 1993).
-The volume of the SCB was estimated at 4.5 x 10 m with a digital elevation model, ETOPO-5, using a grid of 5-minute latitude and longitude resolutions (NGDC 1988).
-Therefore, the mass inventories of p,p'- and o,p'-DDE were estimated at 230 and 14 kg, respectively.
+To extend these estimates to the entire SCB, concentrations representing bight-wide averages for p,p'- and o,p'-DDE were assumed to be 0.005 and 0.0003 ng/L, respectively.
+These were deemed reasonable based on interpolation of the measured concentration data (Tables 1 and 2) and the background concentration of p,p'-DDE of 0.0008 ng/L for the North Pacific (24).
+The volume of the SCB was estimated at 4.5 × 1013 m3 with a digital elevation model, ETOPO-5, with a grid of 5' latitude and longitude resolutions (29).
+Therefore, the mass inventories of p,p'- and o,p'-DDE are estimated at 230 and 14 kg, respectively.